Antollo/opening-master/README.md

 ## Description

 The idea for this app was born when YouTube recommended me anime openings quiz.
 I didn't know some of the ones marked as easy (because I didn't watch these animes) but I knew a bunch of openings marked as hard.
 I came to conclusion that there are no easy and hard ones, there are those you have listened to and the rest.
 Then I created this app that knows what you have watched and makes a personalized quiz.
+After half a year, I came across a weeb Discord bot.
+One of its features was a waifu quiz.
+No one was able to guess anything because the quiz wasn't personalized.
+However, a personalized anime character quiz would be a great idea, so I added such a quiz to this app.
+Now I can't guess the characters I should know.

 ## Requirements